 - An early decision applicant may apply for admission to other law schools, but once admitted to William & Mary through this program, the applicant must withdraw all other law school applications and may not initiate applications to any other law schools.

 - An early decision applicant may not apply for another binding early decision program at another law school.

-- If admitted under the Early Decision Program, the candidate must submit a nonrefundable deposit of $500 by the date on the acceptance letter (two weeks following decision).
+- If admitted under the Early Decision Program, the candidate must submit a nonrefundable deposit of $500 within two weeks of the decision date on the acceptance letter.

 Early Decision applicants not selected for admission under the Early Decision program will automatically be considered for admission in the regular non-binding admission process.
 Applicants will be admitted or moved to the Regular Decision application group and may receive non-binding admission, placement on the wait list, or be denied.
 All Early Decision Program applicant decisions will be made by February 1, if not earlier.

 The admission and application requirements for the First-Year Early Decision JD application are the same as the Regular Decision JD Application with the addition of the Early Decision Program Contract.

 - CAS Report and LSAT Scores (the November 2019 LSAT is the last test date accepted for the Early Decision application)